GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

 The hardware fix will use another PIN on the processor to replace the SWCLK line that is being reused by the board for the USB port.
 This hardware fix will free up the SWCLK pin to be used only for the SWD connector.
 The SKR MINI E3 2.0 board, disables the SWD connector's pins.
 If you preform this hardware hack you must also adjust the Marli firmware to match the hardware change.

-The folders within the SKR mini E3 2.0 backup directory also contains another folder called "FW File needed to turn ON SWD connector" which contains the Marlin firmware that is needed to be installed on the SKR MINI E3 V2.0 board prior to trying to back up the bootloader file.
-This Marlin firmware enables the SWD connector pins so that the ST-LINK-V2 clone or ST-LINK-V2 offical device can connect to the processor.
+The folders within the SKR mini E3 2.0 backup directory also contains another folder called "FW File needed to turn ON SWD connector" which contains the Marlin firmware that is needed to be installed on the SKR MINI E3 V2.0 board PRIOR to trying to back up the bootloader file.
+This Marlin firmware or "FW File" enables the SWD connector pins (PA13 & PA14) so that the  ST-LINK-V2 offical device can connect to the processor.
+If this "FW File" is not placed onto a micro-SD card and placed inside the micro-SD card reader the ST-LINK-V2 probe device will NOT be allowed to connect to the processor because you have not enabled PA13 and PA14 yet.
+Once you have backup your bootloader file you can compile your own version of Marlin firmware for you printer and upload it to the SKR CR6 V1.0 board via the onboard SD Card reader.
+I fact, I would not run a 3D printer with the FW File.
+ST-LINK-V2 Clone devices will not work with this board, they appear to work (they save the file) but when you look at the file contents it is mostly all 0xFF.
+Therefore, I have found that an official ST-LINK-V2 device from STelectronics will connect and properly save the files.
+An official ST-LINK-V2 can be bought from Amazon for $37.00 [https://www.amazon.com/ST-LINK-V2-circuit-debugger-programmer/dp/B00SDTEM1I].

+The SKR CR6 V1.0 board also repuposes the SWCLK line and SWDIO line for other signals on the board.
+Therefore I have provided you with the Marlin firmware that needs to be loaded on to the board PRIOR to you trying to back up the bootloader from the board.
+The Marlin firmware is a basic setup but it enables the PA13 and PA14 to work only with the SWD Connector.
+If this new firware is not placed onto a SD card and placed inside the SD card reader the ST-LINK-V2 probe device will NOT be allowed to connect to the processor because you have not enabled PA13 and PA14 yet.
+This "FW File" is located in a subdirectory of the SRK CR6 V1.0 directory and is called "FW File needed to turn ON SWD connector".
+Once you have backup your bootloader file you can compile your own version of Marlin firmware for you printer and upload it to the SKR CR6 V1.0 board via the onboard SD Card reader.
+I fact, I would not run a 3D printer with the FW File.
+ST-LINK-V2 Clone devices will not work with this board, they appear to work (they save the file) but when you look at the file contents it is mostly all 0xFF.
+Therefore, I have found that an official ST-LINK-V2 device from STelectronics will connect and properly save the files.
+An official ST-LINK-V2 can be bought from Amazon for $37.00 [https://www.amazon.com/ST-LINK-V2-circuit-debugger-programmer/dp/B00SDTEM1I].

 ---